 Nagarahole is named after Nagarahole (Cobra river in the local language, Kannada), a winding river which runs eastwards through its centre.

 The Nagarhole ecosystem supports the highest density of herbivores anywhere in Asia with around 108 animals per sq km.
 In addition to large herbivores such as the Chital, Sambar, Gaur, Asian Elephant and more, Nagarhole also boasts a large number of predators including the Tiger, Leopard and Wild dog.

-A highlight of Nagarhole National Park is the largest congregation of Asian Elephants in the world, which occur during the summer months.
+The largest congregation of Asian Elephants in the world is the highlight of Nagarhole National Park is the , which occur during the summer months.
 The park can remain closed for long stretches between July and October, when the rains transform the forests into a giant slush-pit.